isidorostsa/scc_parallel/README.md

 # pdsProject
 Project 1 for Parallel and Distributed Systems in A.U.Th.

+The report is the "report.pdf" file contained here.

 Build any of the files by going to the appropriate directory and running `make`

 To build the OpenCilk version edit the makefile to point to the location of clang++ in your system.